Winter Wrestling Registration for Season November 16-February 2022 opens NOW http://assn.la/Reg/?r=3:222174

 These dates below are from a previous year.
 New dates will be added once our tournament schedle is finalized.
 They are for reference only.

-Meets will be on Sundays beginning December 9.
+Meets will be on Sundays beginning in December.
 There will be 8 tournaments they can participate in and then a finals tournament at the end of February.

 There will be some breaks from tournaments over FCPS fall and winter holidays.
 We will follow the FCPS schedule most weeks.
 There will be optional practices over the FCPS winter holidays which will be emailed out once we are in season.